fortrabbit/blog/sunsetting-freemium.md

 ---
 title: Sunsetting freemium
 author: fl
 published: true
-excerpt: "Yep, we are going to replace our freemium with a free trial model."
+excerpt: Yep, we are going to replace our freemium with a free trial model.
 created: 2014-03-18
+tags:
+  - chronicles
 ---

 # Freemium days are counted